outdoteth/eoswalletpro/README.md

 A secure, native eos wallet for storing eos and tokens that follow the eosio.token standard.

-# How to build locally on unix
+# How to build locally

 ```
 git clone https://github.com/Hashbit-Technologies/eoswalletpro